-Hemingway was a real cat lover, and kept many on the property.
+Hemingway was a great cat lover, and kept many on the property.
 The cats are somewhat unusual, as many of them are polydactyl, meaning they have 6 toes.
 His first cat was Snow White, a white polydactyl kitten given to him as a gift by a sea captain named Stanley Dexter.
 Sailors favored these cats as they believed they were good luck, and their extra toes enhanced their abilities as mousers and gave them better balance at sea.
-To this day, many of Snow White’s decendants live and roam freely on the property.
+To this day, many of Snow White’s descendants live and roam freely on the property.
 About half of the current population is polydactyl, but all carry the gene and can produce polydactyl kittens.
-Hemingway named his cats after famous people, and the keepers of the Ernest Hemingway Home and Museum carry on that tradition today, with cats named after famous movie stars.
+Hemingway named his cats after famous people, and the staff of the Ernest Hemingway Home and Museum carry on that tradition today, with cats named after famous movie stars.
 Think Elizabeth Taylor and Audrey Hepburn.

-As you wander through the gardens, you’ll find numerous “kitty condo’s”!
+As you wander through the gardens, you’ll find numerous “kitty condo’s”nestled among the trees!

 Kitty “Condos” at Hemingways house, note that the one on the top left is a replica of the house itself.

 After our tour, we walked over to Garbo’s Grill for an amazing lunch.
-The kitchen is housed in an Airstream trailer at the back of a lovely shaded patio with umbrella tables…oh, and lots of chickens wandering around, and an entertaining singer with his guitar.
+The kitchen is housed in an Airstream trailer at the back of a lovely shaded patio with umbrella tables…oh, and lots of chickens wandering around, with an entertaining singer with his guitar.
 The boys got their decadent burgers, and I had delicious shrimp tacos.
 YUM!

 We decided to give Captain Rob a break from the helm, and went on a chartered sunset snorkel cruise.
 There was a boat/jet ski charter company at the head of our dock, so it was an easy decision!
 We left at 4 pm, snorkeled for an hour, got back on board and cruised back to port enjoying the sunset and rum punch!

 Sunset snorkel cruise…oh, and that cruise ship?
 They’re getting fined (per the crew), as they were still there after sunset.